 You have the following accounting contexts and languages defined in your system:

-Accounting Contexts: Czech Republic, Germany, and None (None represents the header account name and account number value.)
+Accounting Contexts: Czechia, Germany, and None (None represents the header account name and account number value.)

 Languages: Czech, German, and the system language (The system language is the same as None, which represents the header account name value.)